Living in Madeira for the long-term was high on my list of life goals, back in the midst of the pandemic.

 The company also needs to have a director living in Madeira (but they don’t need to be a Portuguese national).
 The €75,000 investment can include a property for the director to live in.

-You should speak to a qualified financial advisor before making any decisions involving tax.
-Contact us for a recommendation.
+Please note, this is not tax advice.
+You should always speak to a qualified financial advisor before making any decisions involving tax.

 11. Less bureaucracy than the mainland